Zir0-93/zir0-93.github.io/_posts/2018-02-10-github-code-reviews.md

  Next, we are going to preprocess the raw data in multiple steps to prepare it for use by our SVM classifier.
 First, we remove all formatting characters from each comment that are associated with the Markdown syntax.
 Markdown is a lightweight markup language with plain text formatting syntax.
 It is designed to be easily converted to HTML and many other formats using a tool by the same name, and more importantly, can be used to write GitHub code review comments.
 This step is important because the additional formatting related characters introduced by the
- Markdown stadard will negatively impact our classifier's ability to recognize identical words.
+ Markdown standard will negatively impact our classifier's ability to recognize identical words.

  ```python
 import re